U.S. Congress inches closer to Trump veto override as Republican tensions grow | Politics

 U.S. Congress inches closer to Trump veto override as Republican tensions grow

-The U.S. Senate was due on Wednesday to hold a procedural vote that could pave the way for Congress to override President Donald Trump's veto of a key defense bill, as tension between the outgoing Republican president and party leaders grows.
-Trump has ramped up pressure on his fellow Republicans to support his decision to veto the bill because it does not repeal certain unrelated legal protections for tech giants, and to back $2,000 onetime stimulus checks for struggling Americans.
+The U.S. Senate could pave the way for Congress to override President Donald Trump's veto of a defense spending bill with a procedural vote on Wednesday, further raising tensions between the outgoing Republican president and party leaders.
+Trump has ramped up pressure on fellow Republicans to support veto because it does not repeal certain unrelated legal protections for tech giants and to back $2,000 onetime stimulus checks for struggling Americans.

 "$2000 ASAP!"
-Trump tweeted Wednesday morning.
-That message came a day after the president attacked Republican leaders as "pathetic," and warned that the party had a "death wish" if it did not back the bigger payments.
-He also called again for scrapping social media company legal protections.
+Trump tweeted early on Wednesday.
+On Tuesday the president attacked Republican leaders as "pathetic" and accused the party of having a "death wish" if it did not back raising the payments from $600 to $2,000 and scrap the legal protections for social media companies.

-Senate Majority Leader Mitch McConnell blocked a quick vote on the checks and urged lawmakers to override Trump's veto of the defense bill.
+Senate Majority Leader Mitch McConnell, the leading Republican in Congress, on Tuesday blocked a quick vote on the checks and urged lawmakers to override Trump's veto of the defense bill.
 If successful, the veto override would be the first such congressional rebuke of Trump.
 The House of Representatives overturned his veto on Monday, and the Senate is expected to hold a procedural vote on Wednesday evening.
-Final passage of the override could come later in the week or over the weekend.
+Final Senate passage of the override could come later in the week or over the weekend.

 Any attempt by the Senate to deviate from Monday's stand-alone payment measure would require the House to pass new legislation, an unlikely scenario given Democratic opposition and the tight timeline.
 Congressional Republicans have largely stuck with Trump through four turbulent years, but the president is angry that they have not fully backed his claims of election fraud.

-The cracks in Trump's relationship with Republican Party leaders come three weeks before Trump hands power to Biden.
-Biden, who is spending the holiday in his home state of Delaware, was due on Wednesday to meet his transition advisers while Trump, who is spending the holiday at his Florida resort, had no scheduled events.
+The cracks in Trump's relationship with Republican Party leaders come three weeks before Trump hands power to Biden on Jan.
+20. Biden, who is spending the holiday in his home state of Delaware, was due on Wednesday to meet his transition advisers while Trump, who is spending the holiday at his Florida resort, had no scheduled events.

 ALSO READ